erupare/aws-vpc-endpoint-example/README.md

   - is not assigned to any route table
   - does not have access to the internet

-2 VPC endpoints are created for use
+1 VPC endpoints are created for use
 - com.amazoneaws.`region`.ec2

+1 VPC endpoint is stubbed but not tested yet
 - com.amazoneaws.`region`.s3

 ## assumptions